dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 Non-Separability was one of the earliest properties of hybrid digital signatures to be discussed [HYBRIDSIG].
 It was defined as the guarantee that an adversary cannot simply “remove” one of the component signatures without evidence left behind.
-For example there are artifacts that a carefully designed verifier may be able to identify, or that are identifiable in later audits.
+For example, there are artifacts that a carefully designed verifier may be able to identify, or that are identifiable in later audits.
 This was later termed Weak Non-Separability (WNS) [HYBRIDSIGDESIGN].
 Note that WNS does not restrict an adversary from potentially creating a valid component digital signature from a hybrid one (a signature stripping attack), but rather implies that such a digital signature will contain artifacts of the separation.
-Thus authentication that is normally assured under correct verification of digital signature(s), is now potentially also reliant on further investigation on the receiver side that may extend well beyond traditional signature verification behavior.
+Thus, authentication that is normally assured under correct verification of digital signature(s), is now potentially also reliant on further investigation on the receiver side that may extend well beyond traditional signature verification behavior.
 For